juergenbr/fh-clc2023-azure-example/README.md

    * add tag "fanta" in the "My Tags" field and press enter
    * Click the "Upload x files" button (x depends on the number of images you selected)
    * repeat those steps for folder "coca_cola" and "sprite" and use tag values "coca cola" and "sprite"

+5) If you uploaded and tagged all images, click the "train" button in the top right.
+You can choose between "Quick Training" and "Advanced Training".
+For better qualits, choose `Advanced Training` and set the maximum time to 1 hour (**ATTENTION: every additional hour will cost $10!**).
+Then click `Train`, get a snack and wait until it is finished.

+6) When the training finisehd sucessfully you should see the results in the "Performance" tab.
+You should also see a `Publish`button on top.
+Click it to publish your model and choose a name.

+7) Now we need the URL for our Azure function.
+Click `Prediction URL` and choose the second one where it says "If you have an image file".
+Remove the first part of the url **https://yourname.cognitiveservices.azure.com/** including the slash!
+What is left should look like this: `customvision/v3.0/Prediction/63d58ba7-0a1c-4361-9bfb-2b29f749f7d1/classify/iterations/Version%201/image`

+8) Store the URL path that is left in the Function App Configuration, using the name `CUSTOM_VISION_PREDICTION_PATH`